openstack/ossa/doc/source/vmt-process.rst

     Proposed patch:
     See attached patches.
-Unless a flaw is discovered in them, these patches will be merged to $BRANCHES on the public disclosure date.
+Unless a flaw is discovered in them, these patches will be merged to their corresponding branches on the public disclosure date.

     CVE: $CVE